kora-projects/kora-docs/mkdocs/docs/en/documentation/kafka.md

     }
     ```

-The annotation parameter indicates the path for the configuration of the topic.
+The annotation parameter indicates the path for the `topic` configuration.

-### Configuration { #configuration-2 }
+### Configuration { #config-producer }

-Configuration describes the settings of a particular `@KafkaPublisher` and an example is given below for the configuration on the `kafka.someConsumer` path.
+Configuration describes the settings of a particular `@KafkaPublisher`; below is an example for the `kafka.someProducer` configuration path.

 Example of the complete configuration described in the `KafkaPublisherConfig` class (default or example values are specified):